compcareFacebook

 Hospital Questions

+Hospital related queries?
+Take a look at the FAQs listed below.
+If your question isn’t there, drop us a line.
 Please note: All non-emergency hospital admissions should be authorised at least 48 hours prior to admission.
 Although the doctor or hospital may phone in to obtain pre-authorisation, it remains the member’s responsibility.
 A penalty will apply for late requests for pre-authorisation.
+Emergency admissions must be authorised on the first working day after admission, failure of which will result in a penalty.

 What is Managed Care?